Game over: History

+Variations

 "Game over" has seen many variations.
 For instance in Little King's Story, the message "LIFE OVER" appears upon the death of the player's character.
 Nights into Dreams... and Nights: Journey of Dreams use "NIGHT OVER".
 Antarctic Adventure and Sonic the Hedgehog use "TIME OVER".
-Screens that display at equivalent points are considered "Game over" screens, even if the message that is displayed is entirely different, such as "YOU ARE DEAD" used in Resident Evil, God of War, and Left 4 Dead.
-"YOU DIED" seen in Dark Souls, Cuphead, and Minecraft.
-"GOOD NIGHT" seen in Klonoa and Luigi's Mansion.
-The 2020 Nintendo 3DS game The Queen TV-Game 2 uses "FUCK" to parody player frustration.
+Screens that display at equivalent points are considered "Game over" screens, even if the message that is displayed is entirely different, such as "YOU ARE DEAD" used in Resident Evil, God of War, and Left 4 Dead, "YOU DIED" seen in Dark Souls, Cuphead, and Minecraft (though Minecraft uses "Game over" if one dies in hardcore mode), "GOOD NIGHT" seen in Klonoa and Luigi's Mansion.
+The 2020 Nintendo 3DS game The Queen TV-Game 2 uses an expletive to parody player frustration.
 The 1980 arcade game Missile Command uses "The End", a game over screen that is usually seen upon achieving victory.
-Another variation includes "THE WITCH HUNTS ARE OVER" used in the Bayonetta series.

-Some games have a number of different "Game over" screens which are specific to game mode, level, or situation.
-These are called "non-standard game over screens", and often are the result of failing to achieve certain objectives of a particular level or game mode.
-Examples include the non-standard game over messages in Plants vs. Zombies which are "All your pet zombies have perished!" in Zombiquarium, "You lost all your zombies!" in I, Zombie, "You survived for (number of flags that the player has completed) before dying a gruesome zombie death!!!" in Survival Mode, "You made it to a streak of (number of streaks that the player has completed)" in I, Zombie Endless and Vasebreaker Endless, and "You survived for (number of flags that the player has completed)!!" in Last Stand.
+Red Dead Redemption and its prequel, Red Dead Redemption 2, both simply use "DEAD" upon the player's death.
+More variations include "THE WITCH HUNTS ARE OVER" used in the Bayonetta series, "YOU WERE SLAIN" in Terraria, "TOO BAD!" in Super Mario Sunshine, "DRIVER DOWN" in Hill Climb Racing, and "WASTED" in the Grand Theft Auto franchise.

+Some games give specific game over condition messages, pattern, screen, and sequence exclusive to a level, mission, game mode, or situation.
+For example, one section in Grand Theft Auto V can end with a game over screen of "MISSION FAILED: The biker escaped."
+Some other games with definite loss conditions may not show a particular game over message at all should one occur, and would instead take the player through a loading screen to immediately resume play from the last checkpoint, such as Tomb Raider Anniversary and Marvel's Guardians of the Galaxy.